security

 ← Pages held in frames are able to change the location of pages in unrelated frames on the parent page – Opera Security Advisories

-Insecure pages can show incorrect security information – Opera Security Advisories →
+History Search can reveal browsing history – Opera Security Advisories →

 • Mobile Browsers FAQ